mangalam-research/wed/README.rst

 ever materialize due to a lack of development resources:

 * Browsers for phones and tablets.

 * Versions of Chrome and Firefox older than those mentioned above.

 * Versions of IE older than 9.

 * Antique browsers.

 * Oddball browsers or other software or hardware systems that present web pages.

+* Operating systems or browsers no longer supported by their own vendors.

 Wed does not require any specific OS facilities.
 However, keyboard support on Macs in JavaScript has some peculiarities.
 Unfortunately,